Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: Evaluation

 \subsection{System Implementation}

-We conduct experiments on the MacBook Pro with a macOS system in version 10.14.5.
-This machine has an Intel i5 CPU with 2.3 GHz and an 8 GB LPDDR3 memory.
-We use a programming language called Solidity to develop and implement the smart contract group, which are deployed on a private Ethereum blockchain simulated by a software called Ganache.
-Then, we use Python to code the script for data analysis.
+Experiments run on a MacBook Pro with macOS version 10.14.5, Intel i5 CPU, and 8 GB memory.
+The smart contract group is developed by the language Solidity and deployed on a local private Ethereum simulated by Ganache software.
+Then, we use Python script to analyze the collected data.

-Our experiments focus on three basic variables affecting performance: 1).
+Our experiments focus on primary variables affecting performance: 1).
 The number of $\mathtt{|U|}$ increasing from 100 to 600, with even intervals of 100, 2). the user's contact and check-in frequency $\mathtt{Freq}$ following Poisson distribution, and 3). smart contract group size $\mathtt{SCG.size}$.
+Moreover, we measure the average gas cost of all requests and the standard deviation on the average cost of ten rounds of experiments.